-A minerals and waste management surveyor, also called a mining surveyor, use maps and geographic information systems (GIS) to look into possible mining sites, and how resources, such as metal ores, oil, gas and salt, can be extracted as well as ensuring waste products are disposed of responsibly.
+A minerals or waste management surveyor uses maps and geographic information systems (GIS) to look for possible mining sites.
+They plan how to extract resources, such as metal ores, oil, gas and salt, and how to correctly dispose of the related waste products.
+They are also called mining surveyors.

 You could be:

-- calculating the probable yield and value of resources in the mining area
+calculating the value of mineral resources from the mining area